Aerial photography: Commercial

 The first commercial aerial photography company in the UK was Aerofilms Ltd, founded by World War I veterans Francis Wills and Claude Graham White in 1919.
 The company soon expanded into a business with major contracts in Africa and Asia as well as in the UK.
 Operations began from the Stag Lane Aerodrome at Edgware, using the aircraft of the London Flying School.
 Subsequently, the Aircraft Manufacturing Company (later the De Havilland Aircraft Company), hired an Airco DH.9 along with pilot entrepreneur Alan Cobham.

 From 1921, Aerofilms carried out vertical photography for survey and mapping purposes.
 During the 1930s, the company pioneered the science of photogrammetry (mapping from aerial photographs), with the Ordnance Survey amongst the company's clients.
 In 1920, the Australian Milton Kent started using a half-plate oblique aero camera purchased from Carl Zeiss AG in his aerial photographic business.

-Another successful pioneer of the commercial use of aerial photography was the American Sherman Fairchild who started his own aircraft firm Fairchild Aircraft to develop and build specialized aircraft for high altitude aerial survey missions.
-One Fairchild aerial survey aircraft in 1935 carried unit that combined two synchronized cameras, and each camera having five six inch lenses with a ten-inch lens and took photos from 23,000 feet.
+Another successful pioneer of the commercial use of aerial photography was the American Sherman Fairchild who started with his own aircraft firm Fairchild Aircraft to develop and build specialized aircraft for high altitude aerial survey missions.
+One Fairchild aerial survey aircraft in 1935 carried a unit that combined two synchronized cameras.
+Utilizing two units of ten lenses each with a ten-inch lens, the aircraft took photos from 23,000 feet.
 Each photo covered two hundred and twenty-five square miles.
 One of its first government contracts was an aerial survey of New Mexico to study soil erosion.
-A year later, Fairchild introduced a better high altitude camera with nine-lens in one unit that could take a photo of 600 square miles with each exposure from 30,000 feet.
+A year later, Fairchild introduced a better high altitude camera with a nine-lens in one unit that could take a photo covering 600 square miles with each exposure from 30,000 feet.